cwhd/NikeHack/nike_hackathon_backend_guide.md

 1. Optionally, for easy access, click the "Pin to dashboard" checkbox
 1. Click "Create" to create your Function App
 <br/><img src="resources/portal_create_new_functions_app_settings.png" width="75%" />
-1. It can take a few minutes before this process completes 1. check the notifications
+1. It can take a few minutes before this process completes but you should see some notifications updating you on status
 <br/><img src="resources/portal_notifications_in_progress.png" width="40%" />
 1. You can always check out all incoming notifications by clicking on the Alert icon in the top toolbar
 <br/><img src="resources/portal_notifications.png" width="40%" />